Breaks and movement for productivity: the science-backed framework

 Some productivity systems focus on managing your energy rather than just managing your time.
 These systems track when your energy is highest and schedule demanding work during those peak periods.

 Breaks and movement fit directly into energy management.
-You’re not just managing your time.
-You’re maintaining the cognitive energy that sustains focus.
-Strategic movement breaks are a core energy management tool — they prevent the afternoon crash by maintaining neurological resources rather than pushing through depletion.
+You are not just managing your time.
+You are maintaining the cognitive energy that sustains focus.
+Strategic movement breaks are a core energy management tool, because they help prevent the afternoon crash by maintaining neurological resources rather than pushing through depletion.

-The integration: Track when your energy typically dips (most people experience a dip in early afternoon).
+The integration works like this.
+Track when your energy typically dips, since most people experience a drop in the early afternoon.
 Schedule a higher-intensity movement break during that window.
-Light movement (especially outdoors) specifically counteracts the circadian dip better than coffee does [19].
-You’re not fighting your biology.
-You’re working with it.
+Light movement, especially outdoors, is a practical way to push back against the early-afternoon circadian dip [7].
+You are not fighting your biology.
+You are working with it.

 Movement breaks for different work contexts